dart-lang/site-www/src/tools/pub/glossary.md

 [lockfiles]: #lockfile
 [version constraints]: #version-constraint

+## Content hashes

+The first time `dart pub get` runs, it computes a sha256 hash for each hosted package, derived from the contents of their [lockfiles][].
+The hash embeds in the description of `pubspec.lock`.
+The pub client uses content hashes to verify the integrity of downloaded archives and detect if something has changed on the server.
+On future `pub get` runs,
+the client can verify descriptions provided by the server against the descriptions of its cached packages.
+If they don't match, the archive is redownlaoded.
+If they still don't match, the resolution fails with an error.

+To utilize this feature during package resolution, call [`dart pub get --enforce-lockfile`][].

+[lockfiles]: #lockfile
+[`dart pub get --enforce-lockfile`]: /tools/pub/cmd/pub-get#--enforce-lockfile

 ## Dependency

 Another package that your package relies on.
 If your package wants to import